maicorebong/Aerocompany-Acquisition-Analysis/Proposal Documentation.md

 Although Aluminum Alloy is a key revenue driver, many of the Top 10 No Demand parts, including AT-2127 and AT-2125, come from this class, resulting in holding costs.

+**Recommendation:**
+- Strategically liquidate no-demand inventory by targeting customers with obsolete aircraft needing these parts, thus creating new demand.
+- Improve forecasting to minimize no-demand items and reduce holding costs.

 ### 6. Which materials should we prioritize?
 ````sql